whitneylavalle/Python-Instacart-Analysis/README.md

 I used open-source data sets from Instacart in conjunction with a fictional customer data set for the purposes of this project.

-After conducting data wrangling, subsetting, and consistency checks I began data transformation efforts.
+After conducting data wrangling, subsetting, and consistency checks, I began data transformation efforts.
 This included combining and exporting data, deriving new variables, grouping/aggregating, and creating visualizations.

 A few example visualizations included below.
 Final project zip file (including project brief, scripts, visualization PNGs, and a final Excel report for Instacart) is attached in this depository.
 Data file is omitted as it is too large for GitHub to hold in project folder.

 Example visualizations:

-Note: all visualizations are in the "Analysis" folder of the project zip file included in this depository
+Note: all visualizations are in the "Analysis" folder of the project zip file included in this depository.

 ![This is an image](https://user-images.githubusercontent.com/97590184/149243565-2244f056-1a80-4d93-8fb7-87012657e001.png)